BepInEx/HarmonyX/README.md

 ## Documentation

-At the moment the basic documentation is available at [original Harmony docs](http://pardeike.github.io/Harmony).
+Documentation is available in the project's [wiki](https://github.com/BepInEx/HarmonyX/wiki).